StackStorm/st2/docs/README.md

     ssh_key_file = /home/vagrant/.ssh/stanley_rsa
     remote_dir = /tmp

+In case you don't have a user for this purpose (as in case of devenv), there is number of steps you need to perform to create one and setup it to work with fabric_runner:

+1. Create new user

+        sudo adduser stanley

+2. Generate keypair for the user running Stanley services

+        ssh-keygen -f ~/.ssh/stanley_rsa

+3. Create an `.ssh` folder inside stanley's home folder

+        sudo mkdir -p /home/stanley/.ssh

+4. Add service user public key to stanley's authorized_keys

+        sudo sh -c 'cat ~/.ssh/stanley_rsa.pub >> /home/stanley/.ssh/authorized_keys'

+5. Fix permissions

+        sudo chown -R stanley:stanley /home/stanley/.ssh/

 To run Stanley from source, it's assumed that python virtual environment is activated and in use.